 “The majority of music tuned to 432 tends to be more along the lines of pure ‘sound healing’ as opposed to songs you can sing along to, so I wanted to experiment more with folk-pop songs that were also tuned to 432.”

-In her unconventional “Frequency Experiment Tour,” Karen and her team are conducting a research experiment, wherein her audience can provide direct feedback on how they feel before and after listening to the songs in 432 Hz.
+In her unconventional “Frequency Experiment Tour,” Karen and her team conducted a research experiment, wherein her audience provided direct feedback on how they felt before and after listening to the songs in 432 Hz.

-Check out the Tour/Study page for the initial results of the Frequency Experiment!
+Check out the Tour/Study page for the results of the Frequency Experiment!